openvinotoolkit/nncf/docs/compression_algorithms/post_training/Quantization.md

 ## Post-Training Quantization

-Post-Training Quantization is the quantization algorithm which doesn't demand retraining of a quantized model.
+Post-Training Quantization is a quantization algorithm that doesn't demand retraining of a quantized model.
 It utilizes a small subset of the initial dataset to calibrate quantization constants.

 NNCF provides an advanced Post-Training Quantization algorithm, which consists of following techniques: